 There are areas within and outside Makati Central Business District (CBD) that not all travelers know of yet but should explore to get a full experience of what this city has to offer.

-From unique food tours, museum excursions, and more, Makati has it all.
-Mark your Makati map with this list of things to do in Makati that you should include in your itinerary.
+From unique Makati food trips, museum excursions, and more, this city has it all.
+Mark your Makati map with this list of what to do in Makati that you should include in your itinerary.

 As the name suggests, Ayala Triangle Gardens is a triangular open park located in the middle of Makati Avenue, Ayala Avenue, and Paseo de Roxas Street.